-Patients with MCI are at higher risk for developing dementia and there is a higher occurrence of Alzheimer's Disease (AD) with 1% at age 70 and 50% at or above age 85.
-The risk further increases in patients with a family history of AD.
+Patients with MCI have a 10-15% chance of developing dementia per year.
+Alzheimer's Disease is more common with age with 3% of people between 65-74 having the diagnosis and 32% of people 85 or older.
+This further increased in patients with a family history of AD.
 A provider should pay particular attention to the presence and ongoing management of modifiable medical conditions and other risk factors including:

-- Chronic Vitamin D Deficiency

-- Evidence suggests chronic Vitamin D deficiency can increase the risk of developing dementia.
-Therefore, a provider could order a 25-hydroxyvitamin D level as part of the dementia workup, if vitamin D deficiency is suspected.

 - Social Isolation, Physical Inactivity

-- Provider could consider offering programs emphasizing physical activities for patients at risk of developing cognitive impairment
+- o Consider offering programs emphasizing physical activities for patients at risk of developing cognitive impairment

-- Depressive symptoms

-- HTN

-- Diabetes

-- Heart Disease

-- Gait Disorders

-- Obstructive Sleep Apnea (OSA)

 - Intellectual and/or developmental disabilities (see below)

 - Tobacco Use/Exposure

 - Screen for tobacco use

-- Counseling to avoid tobacco use and exposure should be offered to CDCR patients
+- o Consider offering counseling to avoid tobacco use/exposure

+- HTN • Depressive Symptoms

+- Heart Disease Gait Disorders

+- Obstructive Sleep Apnea (OSA) Diabetes